Howquez/forecast-uncertainty/README.md

 Method.

-## 🚏 How you can open it
+## 🚏 How you can access it
 You can find the experiment's demo [here](https://forecastsurvey.herokuapp.com/demo/).
 The link allows you to open three apps
-- Baillon_MPP,
+- `Baillon_MPP`,
-- MPP_Standalone,
+- `MPP_Standalone`,
-- Baillon_Standalone.
+- `Baillon_Standalone`.

-The two standalone are slices of the _Baillon_MPP_ app which were created to save time if one is solely interested in one of the implementations.
-To get the better user experience, I recommend to click through the complete (i.e. the _Baillon_MPP_) app.
+The two standalone are slices of the `Baillon_MPP` app which were created to save time if one is solely interested in one of the implementations.
+To get the better user experience, I recommend to click through the complete (i.e. the Baillon_MPP) app.

-A click onn one of the apps will create a session and redirect you to a page containing lots of URLs.
+A click on one of the apps will create a session and redirect you to a page containing lots of URLs.
 Click on the _Session-wide link_ to open the experiment.
+After reading through the instructions, you should end up seeing a decision screen looking like this one:

 [![](figures/Baillon_Decision_Screen.png)](https://forecastsurvey.herokuapp.com/demo/)